 Have you ever experienced numbness, pain, or tingling in your hand?
 Although it may be caused by a temporary injury, ongoing pain and numbness could point to carpal tunnel syndrome.
-This condition affects approximately three to six percent of the adult population and symptoms usually begin gradually without any specific injury.
+This condition affects approximately 3% to 6% of the adult population and symptoms usually begin gradually without any specific injury.

 Never Miss a Beat!

 Learn more about the UPMC Centers for Rehab Services in our email newsletter

 Sorry, an error occurred.
 Please try again later.

 Carpal tunnel syndrome is caused by pressure being placed on the median nerve at the wrist, which controls sensations of the thumb, index, middle fingers, and one half of the ring finger.
 This can cause numbness of the hand and fingers.

 While there is no single cause of carpal tunnel syndrome, certain factors, such as age, gender, heredity, and medical history, can increase the risk for developing this condition.
 Trauma and repetitive strain on the hands and wrists also can increase the risk for developing carpal tunnel syndrome.

 If the symptoms become severe, surgery may be required to relieve pressure on the median nerve.
 Hand therapy after surgery can help you heal more quickly and achieve optimal function.

 How Hand Therapy Can Help